peterbrittain/asciimatics/doc/source/io.rst

 was last called.

-In addition, you can tell the Screen to throw an exception if this happens while you are playing a Scene by specifying `stop_on_resize=True`.
-This should then allow your program to redefine the Scenes as needed and then re-start playing it.
+In addition, you can tell the Screen to throw an exception if this happens while you are playing a Scene by specifying ``stop_on_resize=True``.
+This should then allow your program to redefine the Scenes as needed and then pass the new Scenes to the Screen to play them instead.

 Scraping Text
 -------------